klavinslab/tetra/README.md

-# Tetra
+# TETRA
-Tetra: Time Estimation Tool For Aquarium
+TETRA: Time Estimation Tool For Aquarium

 ## How to use